MiamiOH-CSE274/03_Queue_Lab/README.md

 2. Add calls grow, so it takes O(n) time.
 3. I think this requirement was met.
 I only called grow() in the add method, and only if numItems == backingArraySize.
 Grow does create an array that is twice the size of the original.
 4. I think grow takes O(n) time.
 I followed the model in the book, which also takes O(n) time.
 5. As far as I can tell I am not leaking memory.
-The destructor deletes the backing array, and then takes care of the backingArray, which became a dangling pointer, by setting it to NULL.
+The destructor deletes the backing array, and then takes care of backingArray, which has become a dangling pointer, by setting it to NULL.
 6. I think getNumItems takes O(1) time.
 All it does is return a value.
-7. Remvoe throws an exception if there are no elements in the array.
+7. Remove throws an exception if there are no elements in the array.
 I am not sure what exceptions I should throw in add.
 8. I did use a circular array.
 When adding and removing elements, I made sure that the elements could "wrap around" to the beginning as needed, and that the front would always point to the true front of the queue.

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+I do not understand the notion of O(1), O(n), etc. time or how to determine the appropriate time a function takes.
+One piece of advice I would give to students next semester would be to take notes on the reading and really make sure you understand it.
+Doing that really helped me on this assignment and helped me better understand circular arrays and Array-Based Lists.
 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

 #### 5. What is the purpose of "templates" in C++?